IPVC-JRibeiro-Projects/AI4APGovernance/readme.md

 ---

 ## Collaboration
-The **Municipality of Viana do Castelo** is a collaborating institution, actively involved in:
+A **city council (municipality) of the north of Portugal** is a collaborating institution, actively involved in:
 - Study, design, and development of the project
 - Local simulation and testing
 - Ensuring relevance and impact for PA entities